Capacity of Locally Recoverable Codes: LRC Capacity of the Binary Erasure Channel

-that when used over a BEC($p$) results in a probability of error that goes to $0$ with $n$. \end{lemma} \begin{proof} We will show this by constructing a code.
-Partition the set of $n$ coordinates into $\frac{n}{r+1}$ groups of size $r+1$ each (we assume that $r+1$ divides $n$).
-Now, consider the $r+1$ bits of a group as a super-symbol.
+We show our achievability result by devising a random code.
+The key idea is to use codewords of a small local code as the repair groups, by considering them as symbols of some larger alphabet code.
+The formal proof is below. \begin{proof}[Proof of Theorem~\ref{thm:main3}] We will show this by constructing a code.
+Let $\Delta \equiv r+\rho-1$.
+Partition the set of $n$ coordinates into $\frac{n}{\Delta}$ groups of size $\Delta$ each.
+We assume that $\Delta$ divides $n$.
+However, this assumption is not necessary, as we can neglect the last $< \Delta$ remainder coordinates, with only $<\frac{\Delta}{n} \to 0$ reduction in rate.
+Now, consider the $\Delta$ bits of a group as a super-symbol.
 Consider the input-output channel induced by these super-symbols instead of the BEC.
-We find the capacity of this channel, and then normalize by $r+1$.
+We find the capacity of this super-channel, and then normalize by $\Delta$.

-Let us choose the codewords in the following way.
-Within each group $r$ symbols are uniformly and independently (Bernoulli($1/2$)) chosen.
-The last symbol of each group is the modulo-2 sum of the other $r$ symbols.
-The rate of this code such that the probability of error being vanishing is given by\footnote{Here we assume that we employ a joint-typicality decoder that considers the each block of $r+1$ bits as a super-symbol over an alphabet of size $2^r$.}